C&P Exam for Major depressive disorder (DC 9434)

 OTHER SYMPTOMS (Section V)

-• 5A.
+- 5A.
 Does the Veteran have any other symptoms attributable to mental disorders that are not listed above?
+Yes No If "Yes," describe

 COMPETENCY (Section VI)

-• If 'No,' specify each injury or disease resulting in incompetency and provide a rationale to support this finding:
+- 6A.
+Is the Veteran capable of managing his or her financial affairs?
+Yes No If "No," specify each injury or disease resulting in incompetency and provide a rationale to support this finding: Mental Disorders (Other Than PTSD and Eating Disorders)

 REMARKS (Section VII)